It is LEGAL to carry a firearm into a restaurant and/or bar that serves alcohol.

 A person cannot be charged under this law if:

-• You are under the influence and have a firearm which is securely encased or if it's not within such close proximity and in such a manner that it can be retrieved and used as readily as if carried on the person
+• You are under the influence and have a firearm that is securely encased or if it’s not within such close proximity and in such a manner that it can be retrieved and used as readily as if carried on the person

 • You use or threaten to use force in compliance with Section 76-2-402

 • You are carrying a dangerous weapon or firearm in your home or someone else’s home as long as you have their permission to have the firearm in their home

 76-10-528.
 Carrying a dangerous weapon while under influence of alcohol or drugs unlawful.

 (1) It is a class B misdemeanor for an actor to carry a dangerous weapon while under the influence of: